gschmutz/stream-processing-workshop/04-twitter-data-ingestion-with-streamsets/README.md

 ![Alt Image Text](./images/streamsets-fix-pipeline-error.png "Schema Registry UI")

 ### Configure the HTTP Client
 Now let's configure the HTTP Client first.
-Click on the **HTTP Client 1** component on the canvas, it will change its colour to blue.
+Click on the **HTTP Client 1** component on the canvas, it will change to blue.

 Click on the **HTTP** tab and enter `https://stream.twitter.com/1.1/statuses/filter.json?track=trump` into the **Resource URL** edit field.
 Also change the **Authentication Type** to `OAuth`.